 This course provides students with deep understanding of children with disabilities and specific characteristics of disabilities and how they impact learning in the general curriculum.
 Students will examine and be prepared to define ways in which such disabilities are diagnosed and possible strategies and techniques (to include assistive technology) to assist the student in the general classroom to the extent possible.
 Tiered Support Systems will be discussed as a general education initiative that can serve the needs of all students.
 Students will research resources available for families and schools to support the needs of disabled children.
 The role of the family and school as partners will be developed as a critical technique to serve the needs of students, as well as facilitating effective meetings and communication efforts that must be part of the role of special educator.

-HIS ELE - Students may select two 300-level History electives
+HIS - Students may select three History electives

 An education from Southern New Hampshire University is a smart investment for your future.
 It’s an affordable investment, too.
 We believe that college should change your life, not break the bank.
 That’s why more than 90 percent of our students receive some form of financial aid, and students with a GPA of 2.5 and higher could receive up to $18,000 in grants and scholarships.